How to Prepare for a CCTV Drain Inspection

 * Turn Off Appliances Connected to Your Drain System |

-A CCTV drain inspection involves the use of a small camera attached to a cable in your pipes.
-The camera is able to capture images of the inside of your pipes and sends the footage back to our plumber at the moment to be analysed.
+An inspection of your drains using CCTV is performed using a small camera attached to a cable installed into your pipes.
+The camera records footage of the insides of your pipes, and then sends the footage back to our plumber at the moment to be analysed.

-A CCTV drain inspection could provide invaluable information regarding the condition of the drains.
-It can reveal blockages, cracks, leaks, tree root intrusion, and other damage that may be affecting the performance the drains.
+A CCTV drain inspection could provide valuable insights into the condition that your drains are in.
+It can reveal blockages, cracks and leaks or tree root intrusion and other damage that may impact the performance that your drainage systems.

-To prepare for the CCTV Drain inspection remove everything that is in the area around your access point to drains.
-Ensure that our plumbers have easy access electricity sources and an area that is clear for their equipment.
-We encourage you to inform us of any issues or concerns you may have with drains.
+In preparation for to conduct a CCTV check of your drains, remove all items from the area around your access point to drains.
+Make sure that our plumbers have access to energy sources and the space needed for their equipment.
+It is also important to inform us of any known issues or concerns you may have with or concerns with your drain system.

 How long will an CCTV drain inspection last?